pa4080/spasov-me/README.md

     - the files are correctly uploaded to prefix "files";
     - the sub prefix of the icons should be a part of the name within the upload form...
     - !!!Note: in the current implementation the "files" prefix is hardcoded in the form right now!!!
-  - [ ] Make them available to the components that select the files from list
+  - [x] Make them available to the components that select the files from list
+    - Right now only for Portfolio and blog posts icons
   - [ ] Keep tag index generation for the tags their-self

 - Backup scripts